FordPipatkittikul/Assignment-2-API-JSON-HTML-JavaScript/README.md

 ### style.css

-      move table to be center at the page.
+      label table to be center at the page.
       Making colorful background.

 ### script.js

-      Retrieve api endpoint by fetch and transfer it in to json.
+      Retrieve an api endpoint by fetch and transfer it in to json.
-      Itreating and each iterate create row contain year and population.
+      Itreating and each iterate create row contain year's information and population's information.